 Quantitative Model.
-In the final part of the paper, we gauge the potential macroeconomic implications of the near-rationality hypothesis when it is disciplined by these empirical findings.
-To do so, we integrate quick-fixing into a standard incomplete-markets consumption-savings problem with income risk and borrowing constraints.
-Motivated by our observation that household characteristics are poor predictors of quick-fixing types, we assume that the population consists of discrete types who adopt each of the four quick-fixes and a fifth group that is rational.
+In the final part of the paper, we gauge the macroeconomic implications of this empirically prevalent form of near-rationality for households.
+To do so, we integrate quick-fixing into a standard incomplete-markets household problem with income risk and borrowing constraints.
+Motivated by our observation that household characteristics are poor predictors of quick-fixing types, we assume that the population consists of discrete types who adopt each of the four quick-fixes and a fifth group that is rational (a conservative approach to model the uncategorized households).
 We calibrate the model to match standard external targets for preferences and the stochastic earnings process.
-From the survey, we directly match the measured frequency of each quick-fixing type and calibrate optimization costs to match households' propensities to quick-fix and reoptimize.
+From the survey, we match the measured frequency of each quick-fixing type and households' propensities to quick-fix.
+Here, we highlight three sets of results.

-Our quantitative findings formalize that small costs of optimization are consistent with large and macroeconomically important differences in household behavior.
-First, we estimate the one-time cost of optimization as ranging between \$1.50 to \$150 depending on type.
-The loss from near-rationality, defined as the lifetime payoff loss from living as a quick-fixer versus an agent with zero optimization frictions, is between 50 cents and \$62 per quarter.
-This explains why quick-fixing behavior may persist in spite of its suboptimality: households lose so little from near-rationality that the scope for learning or "selection pressure" to instill rationality is naturally limited.
+First, we find that small costs of optimization are consistent with the large and macroe-conomically important differences in household behavior generated by quick-fixing.
+The one-time cost of optimization ranges between \$1.50 to \$175 depending on type, and the lifetime loss from near-rationality ranges between \$0.50 and \$75 per quarter.
+This explains why quick-fixing may persist in spite of its suboptimality: because households lose so little, the scope for learning or "selection pressure" to instill rationality is naturally limited.